 8. Get to Know Vegan Egg Substitutes for Baking

 Eggs help to make baked goods bind together and also help to give your baked goods structure.
-When you don’t have either of these things in a recipe, you’ll need to replace them with a good egg replacer.
+When you don't have either of these things in a recipe, you'll need to replace them with a good egg replacer.

 The following egg replacements may be called for in your recipe:

 I've used all of the above in various recipes and my favourite is flax eggs, chia eggs, and aquafaba.
 If you have a recipe that calls for chia eggs, you may use flax eggs in its place.
 If you have a recipe that calls for flax eggs, chia eggs can be subbed instead.

 Gums, such as xanthan and guar can cause digestive issues for some, so if that's the case with you, ask the author for a replacement and if you're purchasing a gluten-free flour blend, read the ingredients to be sure they're not listed.

 9. Use the Proper Bakeware